chnoor999/favouritePlaces-app-project/README.md

 Users can delete places from the list.

 Data Storage:
-Place data is stored in sync storage.
+Place data is stored in AsyncStorage.

 Custom Fonts:
 The app utilizes custom fonts for styling